Popular initiative in Switzerland

 Demonstration, in front of the Federal Palace of Switzerland, in support of the federal popular initiative "for a ban on the export of military equipment", in 2007.
 The votation was organised on 29 November 2009.

-A popular initiative (Volksinitiative, initiative populaire, iniziativa popolare, iniziativa dal pievel) allows people to suggest laws on a federal, cantonal, and municipal level.
+In Switzerland, a popular initiative (Volksinitiative, initiative populaire, iniziativa popolare, iniziativa dal pievel) allows people to suggest laws on a federal, cantonal, and municipal level.

 On a federal level it may only change the federal constitution, not propose an ordinary law.
 Along with the popular referendum and in some cantons recall elections, it is a form of direct democracy.

 History

 Popular initiatives were introduced as a tool at the federal level in the 1891 partial revision of the Swiss Federal Constitution.

 Between 1893 and 2014, out of a total of 192 federal initiatives put to the vote, 22 were successful.
 Another 73 were withdrawn, mostly in favour of a counter-proposal.

 The first successful initiative was the first ever launched, asking for "prohibition of slaughter without prior anesthesia" (ostensibly phrased as a matter of animal rights, but in practice directed against shechita in particular, a practice that remains outlawed in Switzerland to the present day).

 The successful initiatives date to the following years:

 1893, 1908 (absinthe), 1918, 1920 (gambling), 1921, 1928 (gambling), 1949, 1982, 1987 (protection of wetlands), 1990 (nuclear power moratorium), 1993 (National Day), 1994 (protection of alpine ecosystems), 2002 (UN membership), 2004, 2005, 2008, 2009 (minaret ban), 2010, 2012, 2013 (executive pay), 2014 (immigration), 2014 (convicted child sex offender work ban).

 Successful initiatives were thus quite rare, with a gap of 20 years during 1929-1949, and even of more than 30 years during 1949-1982 during which not a single initiative found favour with the electorate.

 In the 21st century, the picture changes significantly, with five successful initiatives during the 2000s, and another five just during 2010-2014.

 Among the 170 rejected initiatives (as of October 2014), there are several that still played a major role in Swiss politics.
 Notable among them, also for the high voter turnout they inspired, were the anti-immigration initiatives of James Schwarzenbach in 1970 and 1974 (74.7% and 70.3% turnout, respectively), and the 1989 initiative with the aim of abolishing the Swiss Army (69.2% turnout).